Search

 » Getting to know the centre of Rovaniemi

-First of all, Lordi Square in honour of the band that won the Eurovision festival in 2006 and is originally from Rovaniemi.
+First of all, Lordi Square is in honour of the band that won the Eurovision festival in 2006 and is originally from Rovaniemi.
 This is also where you can find the famous clock that tells you the temperature all the time.

 Lapland What to visit Rovaniemi